Our History

 About the Founders

 Neema Village was founded by Michael and Dorris Fortson, the Executive Directors of Neema.
 They have spent fifty years in Christian ministry, working thirty years at the same church in Nacogdoches, Texas.
-They are both retired, in their seventies and are volunteering their services for Neema.
+They are both retired, in their eighties and are volunteering their services for Neema.
 They have their own retirement income and do not take a salary for their work with Neema Village.

 Michael 1963